PrefectHQ/prefect/docs/ui/cloud.md

 Your next step is to configure a local execution environment to use Cloud as the API server for local flow runs.

-1. [Install Orion](/getting-started/installation/) in the environment in which you want to execute flow runs.
+First, [Install Orion](/getting-started/installation/) in the environment in which you want to execute flow runs.

-2. Use the Prefect CLI `prefect cloud login` command to log into Prefect Cloud from your environment, using the [API key](#create-an-api-key) generated previously.
+Next, use the Prefect CLI `prefect cloud login` command to log into Prefect Cloud from your environment, using the [API key](#create-an-api-key) generated previously.

 ```bash
 $ prefect cloud login --key xxx_XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX